goodwithtech/dockertags/README.md

 ## GitHub Actions

-You can scan target image everyday which recently updated.
+You can scan target image everyday recently updated.<br />
-This actions notify results if detect vulnerabilities.
+This actions also notify results if trivy detects vulnerabilities.

 ```
 name: Scan with trivy